wesleyytiong/soc-azure/README.md

 let MaliciousFlows = AzureNetworkAnalytics_CL
 | where FlowType_s == "MaliciousFlow"   // Filter for malicious network flows
 | order by TimeGenerated desc   // Order the results by time in descending order (most recent first)
-| project
-    TimeGenerated,   // Keep the time the flow was generated FlowType = FlowType_s,   // Keep the flow type, rename FlowType_s to FlowType IpAddress = SrcIP_s,   // Rename SrcIP_s (source IP) to IpAddress DestinationIpAddress = DestIP_s,   // Rename DestIP_s (destination IP) to DestinationIpAddress
-    DestinationPort = DestPort_d,   // Keep the destination port number
+| project TimeGenerated, FlowType = FlowType_s, IpAddress = SrcIP_s, DestinationIpAddress = DestIP_s, DestinationPort = DestPort_d, Protocol = L7Protocol_s, NSGRuleMatched = NSGRules_s;
-    Protocol = L7Protocol_s,   // Keep the layer 7 protocol (e.g., HTTP, HTTPS)
-    NSGRuleMatched = NSGRules_s;   // Keep the network security group (NSG) rule that matched the flow

 // Perform an IP lookup using the GeoIP database to find geographic information for the source IPs MaliciousFlows
 | evaluate ipv4_lookup(GeoIPDB_FULL, IpAddress, network)

 // Project the final set of fields for the output
-| project
-    TimeGenerated,   // The timestamp of the flow FlowType,   // The type of flow (MaliciousFlow) IpAddress,   // The source IP address
-    DestinationIpAddress,   // The destination IP address
-    DestinationPort,   // The destination port
-    Protocol,   // The layer 7 protocol
-    NSGRuleMatched,   // The NSG rule that matched this flow latitude,   // The latitude from the GeoIP lookup longitude,   // The longitude from the GeoIP lookup city = cityname,   // The city name from the GeoIP lookup country = countryname,   // The country name from the GeoIP lookup friendly_location = strcat(cityname, " (", countryname, ")");   // Create a friendly location string that combines the city and country
+| project TimeGenerated, FlowType, IpAddress, DestinationIpAddress, DestinationPort, Protocol, NSGRuleMatched, latitude, longitude, city = cityname, country = countryname, friendly_location = strcat(cityname, " (", countryname, ")")
 ```
 ![NSG Allowed Inbound Malicious Flows](https://github.com/wesleyytiong/soc-azure/blob/main/images/(before)-nsg-malicious-allowed-in-24h.png)<br>
 ## Linux Syslog Auth Failures
-### The query below is designed to analyze failed login attempts from syslog, extract the source IP addresses, look up their geographic locations using a GeoIP database, and display key information about the source and destination of these attempts, including where in the world the attempts are coming from:
+### The query below is designed to analyze failed login attempts from syslog, extract the source IP addresses, look up their geographic locations using a GeoIP database, and display key information about the source and destination of these attempts, including where in the world the attempts are coming from
 ```// Load the watchlist "geoip", which contains geolocation data for IP addresses
 let GeoIPDB_FULL = _GetWatchlist("geoip");